History of the Dinka people: Christianity

 In 1983, due to Sudan's second civil war, many educated Dinka were forced to flee the cities to rural areas.
 Some were Christians who had been converted by the Church Missionary Society.
 Among them were ordained clergymen who began preaching in the villages.
 Songs and praise were used to teach the mostly illiterate Dinka about the faith.
 Most Dinka converted to Christianity and are learning to adapt traditional religious practices to Christian teachings.
 The conversion took place in rural villages and among Dinka refugees country.
 The Lost Boys of Sudan were converted in significant numbers in the refugee camps of Ethiopia.

-Dinka massacre
+2010s massacres

 Between 2013 and 2014, forces led by the breakaway Riek Machar faction deliberately killed an estimated 2,000 civilians from Hol, Nyarweng, Twic east and Bor and wounded several thousand more over two months.
 Much of their wealth was destroyed, which led to mass starvation deaths.
 It is estimated that 100,000 people left the area following the attack.